GARRY R. WALZ TRAILBLAZER AWARD

 A trailblazer is a pioneer that makes or points a new way to guide others.
 Dr. Garry R. Walz was such a person, blazing many new trails in the counseling profession.

 Dr. Walz was director of the ERIC Counseling and Student Services Clearinghouse and a professor emeritus of the University of Michigan.
 He established the clearinghouse at the University of Michigan in 1966 and moved it to the University of North Carolina at Greensboro in 1993, where it continued until 2004 when the U.S. Department of Education discontinued funding for all ERIC clearinghouses.

 Dr. Walz was the CEO of Counseling Outfitters, LLC, and CAPS Press, LLC, and authored and coauthored numerous books and articles.
 He initiated and directed the ERIC/CASS Virtual Libraries, including the International Career Development Library (ICDL) and the Cybercounseling website (jointly hosted with ACA).

 Dr. Walz served as president of the American Counseling Association and the Association for Counselor Education and Supervision, as well as chair of the Counseling and Human Development Foundation.
 He received many awards, including the ACA Gilbert and Kathleen Wrenn Humanitarian Award, the National Career Development Association Eminent Professional Career Award and the ACA Distinguished Professional Service Award.

-- $1,000 honorarium, complimentary ACA Conference & Expo registration (travel and lodging not included).
-Recognition and presentation of the award at the conference.
-The award recipient will have the opportunity to present their trailblazing idea or concept at a session at the Conference.
+- The award recipient will have the opportunity to present their trailblazing idea or concept at a session at the Conference.

 Sponsor: The American Counseling Association Foundation